corda/corda-docs-portal/content/en/platform/corda/4.9/community/building-the-docs.md

 ### Where are the files

-The documentation for all released versions of Corda open source, Corda: Community Edition, Corda Enterprise, Corda Enterprise Network Manager (CENM), and the Corda 5 Developer Preview are organized in sub-directories, following the version and then the product flavour.
+The documentation for all released versions of Corda open source, Corda Community Edition, Corda Enterprise, Corda Enterprise Network Manager (CENM), and the Corda 5 Developer Preview are organized in sub-directories, following the version and then the product flavour.

 For example: